Ipratropium nose spray is used to help stop a runny nose.

-How to use ipratropium nose spray
+How to use ipratropium nasal spray

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The manufacturer's leaflet will give you more information about how to use ipratropium nose spray and will provide a full list of the side-effects which you may experience from using it.
+The manufacturer's leaflet will give you more information about how to use ipratropium nasal spray and will provide a full list of the side-effects which you may experience from using it.

 - Before you use the spray for the first time, you will need to 'prime' the bottle by pumping the spray into the air until you see a fine mist.
 Make sure it is pointed away from your eyes as you do this.

 - Remove the protective cap from the spray.